ALLEGRO (A WEDDING SERENADE)

 from La Gloria per Imeneo (RV 687) by Antonio Vivaldi

-edited by Z. Randall Stroope
+ed.
+Z. Randall Stroope

 NOTE FROM THE COMPOSER